 Tech support staff at the Information Center can help with small amounts of scanning.
 For larger scanning projects please contact a supervisor in the circulation department at the Information Center in advance to make arrangements to discuss your disability-related needs and to request assistance.

 Print material that cannot be made accessible using assistive technology may require the aid of a reader.
-Students requiring a reader should first contact Disability Services for Students.
+Students requiring a reader should first contact Office for Disability Equity.

 Rare and fragile materials often cannot withstand use on specialized equipment, and rare materials cannot be removed from the library.
 Users should arrange access to these materials by contacting Archives and Special Collection.

-Faculty are committed to making course-related audio-visual materials accessible to students with disabilities by arranging for closed captioning, decoding or interpretive services.
+Faculty and instructors at UM are committed to making course-related audio-visual materials accessible to all students by arranging for closed captioning, decoding or interpretive services.
 Please let your professor know if this will affect you.
-Research and Instruction Librarians the Mansfield Library are happy to assist faculty with locating captioned or transcribed copies of audio-visual materials for use in their classes.
+Visit the UM Solutions center to find out more about campus wide captioning services and how copyright policies may affect captioning and media conversion.
+Reference and Instruction Librarians at the Mansfield Library are happy to assist faculty with locating captioned or transcribed copies of audio-visual materials for use in their classes.

 Wheelchair accessible workstations and workstations with reading and speech recognition software are available on Levels 2 & 3; and on the main floor at Missoula College.